absent-cc/backend/README.md

 ## How does it work?
 Students sign up in our app.
 Their schedule is then saved as a postgres database using 3 tables:

-- One table stores students and their characteristics (name, Google subject ID, FCM device details, etc)
+- One table stores students and their characteristics (name, Google subject ID, etc)
 - Another stores teachers and their characteristics (name)
 - The third table is an array of classes that maps teacher & block -> student.

 Every school day, abSENT retrives the new absence list and parses it.
-It then queries the SQLite database by teacher ID and block to find students who have absent teachers.
+It then queries the postgres database by teacher ID and block to find students who have absent teachers.
 These students are then notifed that their teacher is absent.

 ## Why?
 Refreshing Schoology 20 times every morning is somewhat draining.